 save_bottleneck_feature can be commented out after the first run, but it's not

-Here's where the pipelines feature of DVC
+Here's where the pipelines feature of DVC comes in

-comes in handy.
+handy.
 We touched on it briefly when we described

 dvc run and

-join our community and ask any questions!
+community and ask any questions!

 Another detail we only brushed upon here is the way we captured the